 - Find people with great future potential and help them in reaching their goal

-- Add some value to the life of someone who is already established (common areas being personal finance, relationships, health, hobbies, and causes or a specialized skill which could be of use to the receiver) or connect them to someone where a connection could create a win-win potential for both parties
+- Add some value to the life of someone who is already established (common areas being personal finance, relationships, health, hobbies, and causes or a specialized skill that could be of use to the receiver) or connect them to someone where a connection could create a win-win potential for both parties

 The general perception of marketing is that it’s sleazy and manipulative, the reality is that good marketing is making your potential customers know about you (or your company).

 A lot of businesses fail because they are not able to reach out to the right customers.

 People don’t talk about the best-writing author; they talk about the best-selling author.

 One can get better at a particular craft but being able to sell oneself is equally important.
 Successful people in a craft are not always the best individuals in that craft.

-Success is a skill – it consists of the skill of marketing, the skill of sales and skill of leadership.
+Success is a skill – it consists of the skill of marketing, the skill of sales, and the skill of leadership.

 Sales are about knowing what customer needs and if you have a good solution/product, offering it.

 Leadership is about being able to influence (not manipulate) people not control them.

 Investing for success

 John Paul Dejoria – was a single father and broke.
 He tried several jobs with little success.
 He learned sales while doing the door-to-door selling of encyclopedias (in the pre-Wikipedia era).
 Eventually, he bootstrapped hair care products with a friend Paul Mitchell.

-Most people reinvest their earnings either into their business or learning new skills (as opposed to investing them in debts and equities).
+Most people reinvest their earnings either into their business or learn new skills (as opposed to investing them in debts and equities).

-Phillip Ruffin bootstrapped himself by doing small real estate business and keeping it growing.
+Phillip Ruffin bootstrapped himself by doing a small real estate business and keeping it growing.
 Eventually, he took the risk of buying Frontier hotel (which was having union problems, he settled with the union first before buying the hotel).
 The later sale of the hotel promoted him from multi-millionaire to billionaire status.